Behind-the-scenes volunteers get to be just that - behind-the-scenes! We need your time and talents in a variety of areas.

 Gallery Guides need to be able to move around the Museum comfortably for 3 hours at a time, have access to email and a computer, and have a love of sharing your enthusiasm with museum visitors.

 Events bring visitors together at the museum.
 An Events/Projects Volunteer provides essential support to Museum staff at a series of public programs and events (lectures, VIP events, film screenings, performances, etc).
 The Events/Projects Volunteer supports event set-up and break-down, guest check-in, way-finding, distribution of program materials, participant ushering and guidance, and helps to provide answers about the Museum.
 These volunteers provide assistance to the Museum staff with projects connected to education, exhibitions, visitor services and visitor experience.
 Shift lengths will vary, but will typically be 2-4 hours and will be in the afternoons, evenings, and on weekends.
+If interested, please apply through this online form.

 Commitment: The Events/Projects Volunteer training program runs several times a year.
 After successful completion, the Events/Projects Volunteer will commit to supporting Elmhurst Art Museum events/projects, twice a month, for 6-12 months.